Non-Stationary Critical Phenomena: Expanding The Critical Point: Simulations: coarsening and pseudo-criticality

 \subsubsection{Coarsening due to Heterogeneous Velocities}

 Thus far, we have identified three characteristic speeds in our fluctuating system of bQSAPs, those of the ($k\to0$) fluctuations in the two bulk phases, and that of the interface between them.
 However, as the system approaches its limiting, phase-separated state, we observe a coarsening behaviour that arises from a continuum of such velocities.
 Specifically, we observe that, if tracking the behaviour of a gas-like region within a liquid bulk, small features on the scale of fluctuations emerge at the characteristic fluctuation velocity in the liquid bulk, $v_{\rm fluct}\propto 1-2\rho_L$.
 But as they grow, the features slow down, seemingly monotonically, until they become a macroscopic feature (\emph{i.e.} a gas bulk phase) and their procession velocity necessarily equals $v\propto 1-\rho_G-\rho_L$.
-The aggregate result of this continuum is that smaller bubble defects are ejected from larger liquid features across all scales, effecting a coarsening mechanism.
-We refer to this phenomenon as `heterogeneous-$v$ coarsening' and it is illustrated, and compared to symmetric MIPS ($\beta=1$) where no such coarsening mechanism is present, in the bottom panels of Fig.~\ref{fig:macro}.
+The aggregate result of this continuum is that smaller bubble defects are ejected from larger liquid features, effecting a coarsening mechanism.
+We refer to this phenomenon as `heterogeneous-$v$ coarsening' and it is illustrated, and compared to symmetric MIPS ($\beta=1$) where no such coarsening mechanism is present, in Fig.~\ref{fig:macro}(d) and (e).

 Mechanistically, this continuum of speeds appears to derive from the effective truncation of the (in principle) infinite interfacial boundary solutions, when a bubble defect (for example) has a finite size.
 In thermodynamic terms, the change in chemical potential across the edge of the bubble differs from the theoretical coexistence value, and thus a different flux across the boundary is incurred, in turn leading to a distinct procession speed.
 The size of this effect then follows from the degree of truncation, and thus the size of the defect.